 • Removes hard particles present in air that are introduced during fueling, such as sand and silica.

 • Removes soft contaminant particles from overheated and degraded diesel fuel, which coat filters with black asphaltene-like substance, leading to power loss and engine shutdown.

 • Prevents costly injector damage and increases operational life of downstream filters.

 • Saves time and money by eliminating unplanned maintenance and unscheduled downtime from system component failure.

-• Corrosion-resistant coatings and construction
+• Corrosion-resistant construction

 |Clean Pressure Drop (psi)

 |Top loaded element cartridge with Aquabloc media.

 Other Diesel Powered equipment

 |Water Sensor Option